DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ## Installing a Software Defined Network Plugin
 ###### this **only** needs to be done on your first Droplet, k8s-workshop-x-01

-Kubernetes needs an SDN layer to securely communicate beetween all of it's cluster nodes.
+Kubernetes needs an SDN layer to securely communicate beetween all of its cluster nodes.

-So we'll need to install a SDN Plugin of our choice:
+So we'll need to install a SDN Plugin of our choice; we have chosen to use Calico:
 ```
 kubectl apply -f \
  https://docs.projectcalico.org/v2.6/getting-started/kubernetes/installation/hosted/kubeadm/1.6/calico.yaml